Biotech research: remote

 How do we run a successful, lab-based Biotech program remotely?

-Complete an award-winning, competitive admissions program this fall.
-You’ll thanks yourself when you have one more prestigious credential to add to your college applications.
+Complete an award-winning, competitive admissions program this summer.
+You’ll thank yourself when you have one more prestigious credential to add to your college applications.
 We loan students our own state-of-the-art lab equipment to use at home!
 We ship it to you, you ship it back – it’s simple.
 The time is NOW to apply.

 Bacterial Transformation Lab